Taco Stuffed Zucchini Boats

 - Zucchini – Try and use ones that are about the same size.
 I pick medium-sized ones.

 - Diced onion – I grabbed the diced frozen onion to stick in the freezer to have on hand.
 No crying while you chop onions!
+But you can also dice up a fresh onion.

-How to Make Zucchini Boats
+How to Make Taco Stuffed Zucchini Boats

-- Use a spoon to hollow them out so there is space to add the filling.
+Use a spoon to hollow out the zucchini flesh from each half so that there is space to add the filling.
 I use a melon baller to make it quick and easy!
+Then place them on the prepared baking sheet.

-Cook the ground beef and onions in a large skillet over medium heat.
+Cook the lean ground beef and onions in a large skillet over medium heat.
 Once the meat is browned, drain off the excess fat.

-Divide the taco meat evenly among the taco boats.
+Divide the taco meat evenly among the zucchini taco boats.
 Use a spoon to pile it in the hollowed out part you made.

 Bake them for 20 to 25 minutes at 400°F. In the last few minutes of the baking time, sprinkle the cheese over the top.